 Orkney is the UK's premier dive location, with the wrecks in Scapa Flow providing a key attraction.
 While Stromness provides a base for much of the recreational diving, there are numerous sites of conservation interest scattered throughout the islands.
 There are several dive boat charters available including boats from Scapa Flow Charters and Scapa Flow Diving & John's Charters.
 The Diving Cellar in Stromness is a dive shop that also charters boats and can provide lots more information about Scapa Flow and diving.

-Fitness & swimming
+Fitness and swimming

 Stromness has a 25m pool with a fitness suite, there is a swimming club which has regular training sessions.
 Also available is the Zone in the Pickaquoy Centre sports and leisure complex in Kirkwall.
 The centre has a comprehensive range of fitness equipment for a wide range of activities (including instructors and classes), as well as a health spa with a sauna, steam room and jacuzzi.

-Squash, tennis & badminton
+Squash, tennis and badminton

 There is a squash club in Stromness with an active league and a series of winter competitions.
 Tennis is available indoors at the Pickaquoy Centre.
 Orkney Badminton Association organise a league which runs from September to late March each year, usually in the Pickaquoy Centre.